 So, your sleep schedule is completely out of whack.
 Maybe you’re jetlagged from a recent trip, have been kept up late by a new baby or a demanding work deadline, or you suddenly find yourself sleeping at incredibly weird hours.
-What can you do to fix your current schedule and get back into a healthy routine?
+What can people do to fix their current schedule and get back into a healthy routine?

-Though you may feel like naps are the only way you can possibly survive because your nighttime sleep is so unpredictable, napping is not doing you any favors when it comes to creating a consistent routine.
+Though people may feel like naps are the only way they can possibly survive because their nighttime sleep is so unpredictable, napping is not doing them any favors when it comes to creating a consistent routine.

-You should cut out napping altogether, but if that isn’t feasible, try cutting down on the length of your naps so they don’t interfere with your nighttime sleep.
+People should cut out napping altogether, but if that isn’t feasible, they can try cutting down on the length of their naps so they don’t interfere with their nighttime sleep.
 The National Sleep Foundation says that an ideal nap is about 20 minutes long.

 Introduce a relaxing bedtime ritual.

 Figure out what the ideal bedtime is, then create a soothing ritual in the hour or so leading up to it.
 The National Sleep Foundation recommends “a relaxing, routine activity right before bedtime conducted away from bright lights.”

 No idea where to start?
 Try taking a bubble bath, following a guided meditation, reading a book (a real paper one, not an ebook on a tablet or phone), stretching, or listening to music.

 Use light to tell your body when to wake up.

 People could open the curtains to let sunlight in, use an alarm clock that mimics the sunrise, or even go outside for a quick walk when they first get up.
 A light will help wake people up by cueing to their body that it’s “awake” time — not snooze time.